Freshwater and Saltwater

 If you have noticed that we offer two different plumbing options but are not sure why you may want one or the other, this section is for you.

 There are two main advantages of the evaporation configuration.
 The first is that for each evaporation Reservoir Tub you will have about 13 extra gallons of evaporation volume.
-The second advantage is that it provides extra volume in your sump system to absorb the small amount of back siphoned water from your aquarium if your pumps fail or loose power.
+The second advantage is that it provides extra volume in your sump system to absorb the small amount of back siphoned water from your aquarium if your pumps fail or lose power.

 The refugium configuration is drilled high.
 This keeps a minimum water level of 11.8″ and 16.4 gallons.
 This gives you a safe place for live rock, coral, fish, or plants.
 Typically, you will want to add our filter screen to the tube to keep food and debris out of the pump chamber.